INSPIRE

 In Aim 1, undergraduate students will be matched with a research mentor and a laboratory or clinical field site for a 10-week in-person summer research experience that will result in an abstract and poster presentation at a research symposium conducted at the end of the period.
 In Aim 2, we will deliver in-person and online courses on: a) career guidance to enter medical and/or graduate school; b) biomedical, behavioral, and clinical research topics related to the NIAID mission.
 In Aim 3, we will: a) conduct Mentoring Up workshops for 75 post-doctoral fellows and junior faculty; and b) provide workshops on mentoring and facilitation for 87 faculty members who are research mentors.

-INSPIRE is now accepting applications from Emory and non-Emory undergraduates who will be juniors or seniors in the 2025-2026 academic year.
-We collaborate with the Summer Undergraduate Research Experience (SURE) at Emory for the application process.
+INSPIRE is now accepting applications from Emory and non-Emory undergraduates who will be juniors or seniors in the 2026-2027 academic year.
+The summer research experience portion of the program will run May 26 – July 31, 2026.

-If you have any questions about the application, please reach out to Amandine Zoonekyndt at aballa3@emory.edu.
+If you have any questions about the application, please reach out to Kristen Walden at kawalde@emory.edu.

 Funding